A Geometric Description of Sets of Points: Exploring Definitions and Visualizations

 Q: How can I visualize sets in higher dimensions?

 - A: Visualization becomes challenging beyond three dimensions.
-However, we can use projections, cross-sections, and other mathematical techniques to gain insights into the properties of higher-dimensional sets.
+That said, we can use projections, cross-sections, and other mathematical techniques to gain insights into the properties of higher-dimensional sets.
 Software tools can also assist in visualizing these sets.

 -